JulioLoayzaM/CroissantBot/README.md

 ## Considering

+- [ ] Translation of docs to French
 - [ ] Moderation commands
 - [ ] Colour-coding embeds
 - [ ] Way to disable other cogs